denglab/tree_time_signal/README.md

 "threshold" indicates the minimum squared coefficient (R2) of either the Spearman's or the Pearson's correlation;

-"sources" indicates if wants to calculate simpson index of sources within a internal node;
+"sources" indicates if wants to calculate simpson index of sources within a internal node, default is "none";

 "simpson_threhold" indicates the minimum value of simpson index.